winterfive/Survival-Shooter/README.md

 ### Custom Code

-The tutorial showed how to instantiate enemies from three points, a different enemy(class) at each point.
+ - The tutorial showed how to instantiate enemies from three points with a different enemy(class) at each point.
 I added some code to allow all enemies to be created randomly at all the spawn points.

+ - I added code and animated text so the player could play again.

 This repo only includes the code required for this project.